Being a Mum is the Same as Having 2.5 Full-time Jobs!

 The latest American study shows that on average, being a mummeans that you work a whopping 98 hours a week.
 Yes, you read that right – 98 hours.
 That’s more than twice of an average 40 hr work week!
 This research is based on the schedules of 2000 working mums with children between the ages of 5 and 12.

 So typically, mums start their ‘work’ day at 6.23am and end at 8.31pm.
-In between this mayhem, they have an average of 1 hour and 7 minutes of ‘me time’ that’s typically spent in the shower in an attempt to shower unaccompanied.
+In between this mayhem, they have an average of 1 hour and 7 minutes of ‘me time’ that are typically spent in the shower in an attempt to shower unaccompanied.

 Even during free time and weekends, mums pack themselves with things to do and errands to run.